wp-plugins/wordpress-bootstrap-css/readme.txt

 == Upgrade Notice ==

+= 0.8.4 =
+* Fixed a quoting bug in [TBS_BLOCK]
+* Added [TBS_ALERT] shortcode

 = 0.8.3 =
-* Added option to inline "style" labels, blocks, and code inline.
+* Added option to inline "style" labels, blocks, and code.
 * Added [TBS_BLOCKQUOTE] shortcode with parameter "source" for citing source.

+= 0.8.2 =
+* Added option to "style" buttons inline.
+* Some bug fixes with shortcodes.

+= 0.8 =
+* This is a huge release.
+We have implemented some of the major Twitter Bootstrap feature through [Wordpress Shortcodes](http://www.hostliketoast.com/2011/12/how-extend-wordpress-powerful-shortcodes/ "What are WordPress Shortcodes?").

 = 0.7 =
 * Quick fix for Login and Register pages - for now there is no Bootstrap added to the login/register pages whatsoever.